cosmoBots/redmine_latex_mathjax/README.md

 Redmine LaTeX MathJax Macro Plugin
 ==================================

+forked from 5inf/redmine_latex_mathjax, just for integration.
+We need tags!

 This is a simple little plugin which allows mathematical notation to be used within Redmine.

 Requirements